Trevor Traina

-Trevor D. Traina (born 1968) is an American businessman who served as the United States Ambassador to Austria from 2018 to 2021.
+Trevor D. Traina (born 1968) is an American businessman who served as the United States ambassador to Austria from 2018 to 2021.

 Early life

-Traina was born in San Francisco, California in 1968.
-He is the son of Diane Buchanan Wilsey and the shipping magnate and art collector John Traina.
-His younger brother Todd is a film producer.
-His maternal grandfather, Wiley T. Buchanan Jr. was U.S. Ambassador to Austria from 1975 to 1977.
+Traina was born in San Francisco, California to Diane Buchanan Wilsey and John Traina in 1968.
+His father was a shipping and cruise executive and Napa Valley vintner and art collector.
+His parents divorced when he was 12.
+He has a younger brother Todd, and five younger half-siblings through his father's marriage to Danielle Steel.
+He was also brother to Steel's son Nick Traina, who was adopted and given the family name by his father.
+His maternal grandfather Wiley T. Buchanan Jr. was U.S. ambassador to Austria from 1975 to 1977.

-Trevor Traina graduated from Princeton University with an A.B. in politics in 1990, having written a 112-page long senior thesis titled "The Alaska Native Claims Settlement Act: A Model for the Future?".
-He later studied at the University of Oxford and at the UC Berkeley Haas School of Business where he graduated as Master of Business Administration.
+Traina attended the Cathedral School for Boys in San Francisco and later graduated from Princeton University with a Bachelor of Arts in politics in 1990.
+He later studied at the University of Oxford and has Master of Business Administration from the Haas School of Business.